 Angelfish have chromatophores, which are cells that contain pigments and reflect light.

-Chromatophores are responsible for the skin and eye color of cold-blooded creatures.
-However, angelfish have more freedom with their chromatophores, so they can change colors willingly.
+Chromatophores are responsible for the skin and eye color of cold-blooded animals.
+However, angelfish have more freedom with their chromatophores, meaning they can change colors.

-This comes at a price because chromatophores require energy to control the hue of the fish on a day-to-day basis.
-The resulting lack of energy will show in its colors if the fish is ill, under stress, or malnourished.
-This coloring can be regained by sleeping, eating well, and remaining calm.
+The resulting lack of energy will manifest in its colors if the fish is ill, under stress, or malnourished.
+This color can be regained by sleeping adequately, eating well, and remaining stress-free.

 When Do Angelfish Change Colors?

-Some angelfish will change colors in a matter of minutes, while others have a more gradual alteration.
-It depends on the fish and their circumstances.
+Some angelfish will change colors in minutes, while others gradually adjust.

-Seeing a once vibrant fish slowly turn pale can even be anxiety-inducing.
-However, you can identify the reason for the change, whether serious or trivial.
-Just look for these signs – and their meanings.
+Seeing a once vibrant fish slowly turn pale can be anxiety-inducing, but we can identify the reason.

 Sleep

 When angelfish sleep, they often lose their color.
-This happens because, like any living organism with tissues and cells, angelfish get microtears all over their brains and muscles as the day goes on.
-When they sleep, their body can concentrate on regenerating these microtears, which is why so many living organisms need sleep.
+Like any living organism with tissues and cells, angelfish get microtears in their brains and muscles as the day progresses.

-It may become difficult to know when exactly angelfish are asleep.
-They don’t lie down at the bottom of the tank and stay still, as you’d expect.
-Instead, they enter a sleep-like state where they swim slowly and are generally inactive.
+It may be difficult to tell when angelfish are asleep.
+They don’t lie down at the bottom of the tank and stay still.
+Instead, they enter a sleep-like state where they swim slowly or are inactive.

-It requires less energy than swimming normally, allowing the angelfish to replenish its energy.
-Once the angelfish gets its natural color back and seems livelier, it has awoken.
+It requires less energy than swimming, allowing angelfish to replenish their energy.
+Once the angelfish regains its natural color and seems livelier, it has awoken.

 Aggression

-The color of an angelfish becomes more intense when they are fighting.
+The color of an angelfish becomes more intense when fighting.
 They use this tactic to:

-When something in a fish’s field of view is particularly bright, it catches their eye and makes them wary.
+When something in a fish’s field of view is exceptionally bright, it catches its eye and makes it wary.
 It can’t concentrate when overwhelmingly bright colors dominate its vision.
-So, if you notice that:

 Hunger

-When an angelfish is hungry or has a poor diet, its color will begin to fade.
-This usually happens slowly, but you can catch it before the fish gets too unhealthy.
+When an angelfish is hungry or has a poor diet, its color will fade.

-Avoid over-feeding the other fish in the tank by just pouring more fish food into the water.
-Instead, wait and observe if the angelfish can reach the food before it’s all out.
-If it can’t, temporarily separate the angelfish in a different tank so the sickly fish can focus on eating and getting better.
+See if the angelfish can reach the food before it’s all out.
+If not, temporarily separate the angelfish into a different tank so the sickly fish can focus on eating and recovery.

-An angelfish’s skin will also become more vibrant to catch your attention because it’s hungry.
-This change can happen quickly, usually when people pass by the tank.
+An angelfish’s skin may become more vibrant to catch your attention when it’s hungry.

 Illness

 Sick angelfish lose their color.
-This depends on their illness and how fast it’s eating away at their life.
-As such, the color change may happen very quickly or very slowly.
+This depends on their illness and the rate of progression.
+So, the color change may happen quickly or slowly.

-A sick fish won’t have the energy to maintain its cellular operations, which will prevent the body from controlling the hue of the fish.
-As the body deteriorates, so do the cells and, thus, the chromatophores.
+A sick fish won’t have the energy to maintain its cellular operations, which will prevent the body from controlling its hue.
+As the body deteriorates, so do the cells and chromatophores.

 Water Quality

 To live a healthy life, angelfish have specific needs for their water.
-Everything from the pH levels to the water temperature should be perfect.
-Otherwise, the fish in your tank will get sick and stressed.
+Everything from the pH levels to the water temperature must be optimal.
+Otherwise, the fish will grow sick and stressed.

 How fast will an angelfish’s color change?
-This depends on how bad the situation is in your tank.
-The fastest change happens when the oxygen levels are low because the fish will begin swimming to the water’s surface to breathe.
+The fastest color changes happen when the oxygen levels are low, as the fish swim to the water’s surface to breathe.

 Stress

-Angelfish wear their heart on their sleeves.
-It’s easy to tell when something is wrong (or right) because of how its color changes.
-When stressed, your angelfish will fade in its hues.
-The more stressed it is, the faster this happens.
+It’s easy to tell when something is wrong (or right) because of how its color alters.
+When stressed, angelfish will fade in color.
+The more stressed, the sooner this happens.

-- If it’s caused by aggressive behavior from another fish, the angelfish will pale very quickly.
+• If it’s caused by aggressive behavior from another fish, the angelfish will turn pale quickly.

-- The change might happen slower due to parental stress in pregnant angelfish.
+• The change might happen slowly due to parental stress in gravid angelfish.

 Injury

-Angelfish will fade in color because of physical injuries.
-It takes lots of energy for the cells to regenerate because the body may forgo the cellular procedures responsible for maintaining color and focus on regenerating tissue.
+Angelfish will fade in color due to physical injuries.
+The body may forgo the cellular procedures responsible for maintaining color and focus on regenerating tissue.

 Mating And Breeding

-Male angelfish will become very bright in color when trying to impress female angelfish.
 According to the University of Leiden, cichlids choose their mates based on color.
-Bright color means the male is:
+Male angelfish brighten in color when trying to impress female angelfish.
+Bright colors mean the male is:

-In a fight for dominance, a frightened angelfish will try to hide.
-This is done by fading its colors and blending in with the background.
-As such, dull colors mean weakness.
+In a fight for dominance, a frightened angelfish will attempt to hide.
+This is achieved by fading its colors and blending in with the background.
+Consequently, dull colors imply weakness.

-Once angelfish choose their mate and are paired, they will continue to have bright coloring.
-This will intimidate other fish from getting close to their mate or eggs.
+Once angelfish choose their mate and are paired, they’ll continue to have bright coloring.
+This will intimidate other fish, preventing them from getting close to their mate or eggs.

 Vitality

-Vivid color in an angelfish indicates good health.
-This brightening is usually slow, especially if a fish is recovering from an illness.
+Vivid colors imply good health.
+This brightening is slow, especially if fish are recovering from illness.

 Age

-As angelfish grow, it becomes stronger, resulting in more colorful scales.
+As angelfish grow, they become stronger, resulting in more colorful scales.
 The opposite happens when an angelfish is old because it may not be able to maintain its scales like it used to.

 Food Quality

-Poor-quality food may lack certain nutrients, making your fish have dimmer colors.
-After changing the type or brand of fish food, it’s common for the fish to change hues as they adjust.
+Low-quality food may lack nutrients, leading to dimmer colors.
+After changing the type or brand of fish food, it’s common for the fish to change hues.

 Environment

-When asleep, an angelfish’s color will fade faster with the lights off.
-This change happens relatively quickly because of how light-absorbent chromatophores are.
+When asleep, an angelfish’s color will fade faster when the lights are off.
+This change happens relatively quickly due to how light-absorbent chromatophores are.

 Why Do the Stripes on Angelfish Fade?

 Angelfish fade their stripes to blend in with plants and hide from predators.
-An angelfish in an aquarium will fade its stripes even more if there are no plants.
+An angelfish in an aquarium will fade its stripes even more if no plant life exists.

 This will be paired with hiding at the bottom of the tank.
 It may try to match its stripes to the color of the rocks and sand, and it’ll stay there until it feels the danger has passed.

 The more frightened the angelfish is, the more the stripes will fade.
 Sometimes, the stripes will disappear completely.
-Of course, this means that the fish is going through unimaginable stress.
-If this goes on for multiple days, you must intervene before the stress permanently alters the fish’s physical health.
+Of course, this means that the fish is stressed, so the problem must be addressed.

 Angelfish Color Meanings